CristianEseDe/CristianEseDe/README.md

 - 🌱 I’m currently learning Data Analytics and Machine Learning
 - 👯 I’m looking to collaborate on Research Projects in Health and Behavioural Sciences
 - 🤔 I’m looking for help with organizing my thoughts
-- 💬 Ask me about anything related to rehab, prehab and the meaning of life
+- :crystal_ball: Ask me about anything related to rehab, prehab and the meaning of life
 - ⚡ Fun fact: I change my hobby every now and then because I need to be learning something new to stay motivated